icub-tech-iit/training-programming-best-practices/unittest-course-part/src/TRAINING.md

 ![alt](img/../../img/gitpod001.png)
 - Only for Visual Studio Code users.
 Install extension on Visual Studio Code.
 This step is not mandatory.
 ![alt](img/../../img/gitpod002.png)
-- Enter GitPod with the button.
+- Enter GitPod with the button (the first time it will take 5minutes).
 ![alt](img/../../img/gitpod004.png)
 - Create build folder, create makefile and compile
   ```bash